Mithgol/node-webbbs/README.md

 You may visit https://github.com/Mithgol/node-webbbs#readme occasionally to read the latest `README` because the package's version is not planned to grow after changes when they happen in `README` only.
 (And `npm publish --force` is [forbidden](http://blog.npmjs.org/post/77758351673/no-more-npm-publish-f) nowadays.)

+## Testing the WebBBS module

+It is necessary to install [JSHint](http://jshint.com/) for testing.

+* You may install JSHint globally (`npm install jshint -g`) or locally (`npm install jshint` in the directory of the WebBBS module).

+After that you may run `npm test` (in the directory of the WebBBS module).
+Only the JS code errors are caught.

 ## License

 MIT license (see the `LICENSE` file).